 New rooms can also be created from unused spaces.
 One good example is the space under stairs and stair wells.
 These spaces can be used for closets with cupboards or office spaces with a desk and chair.
 Attics and basements can be converted into new rooms like bedrooms, guest rooms and home offices.

 Maximise Space Efficiently

 One of the best tips to maximize space in a small house, is that you must keep the space organised.
 The main zones in the home are used for sleeping, cooking and eating and relaxing and organisation is required to keep them tidy.
 When maximizing space in small rooms, home owners should focus on all areas of the home – bedrooms, kitchens, bathrooms, living and dining rooms and overlooked spaces.

 Are you interested in building a chattel house in Barbados?
-Read all about applying for permission to build process here.
+Read all about applying for permission to build here.

 Follow Chattel Houses on Instagram, and get a first hand view of our curated gallery of chattel houses and authentic Caribbean architecture.